wp-plugins/yourchannel/readme.txt

 == Description ==
 YouTube channel on your website.
 Show your YouTube channel on your very own website.
-Let users search YouTube – can be restricted to your channel.
-Turn your site visitors into YouTube subscribers.

 **Upgrade to:**